Moxzii/Moxzii/README.md

 ⊹ ࣪ ˖ i WILL flock towards u if u have c+h im always looking 4 ppl w it i love 2 hang out ۶ৎ

-｡𖦹°‧ w2i is appriciated cuz im like always offtab and might not notice u .... sorryyyy..... x.x
+｡𖦹°‧ i'm not good at interacting first so if u wanna have a conversation you'll have 2 start it + im usually offtab so pls whisper to get my attention x.x sowwwyyyyyy.....

 🧁𐙚 My birthday is on 11/28!!!! wahooo!!!!